Least Common Factor Of 5 And 12

 Q: Is the LCM always larger than the numbers you are finding it for?

 A: Not always.
-The LCM can be equal to one of the numbers if one number is a multiple of the other.
-For example, the LCM of 4 and 8 is 8.
+Also, the LCM can be equal to one of the numbers if one number is a multiple of the other.
+Here's one way to look at it: the LCM of 4 and 8 is 8.

 Q: How does the Greatest Common Divisor (GCD) relate to the LCM?